acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 ~~~
 {: .output}

-Next, execute a SQL `update` command to change the authentication scheme for the `root` user.
+Next, execute a SQL `update` command to change the authentication scheme for the MySQL 'root' user.

 ~~~
 mysql> UPDATE user SET plugin='mysql_native_password' WHERE User='root';